w3c/merchantbg/README.md

-# Specification 'merchantcg'
+# Merchant Community Group

-This is the repository for [merchant CG](http://www.w3.org/community/merchant/).
+This is the repository for the [merchant Community Group](http://www.w3.org/community/merchant/).
 You're welcome to contribute!
 Let's make the Web rock our socks off!